 Squadhelp's Curated Brandable Domain Marketplace accepts only about 8% of domains submitted for consideration.
 We select names based on what is most likely to perform well in the Marketplace.
-So, what exactly are we looking for?

 The first thing we look at when assessing a domain is whether or not it is "usable."
 A name should meet the following criteria to be considered usable: